-Think of it this way, if I gave you a canola seed and cup of cream and 30 minutes on the clock; which one do you think you could turn into a source of cooking fat quicker?
+Think of it this way, if I gave you a canola seed and a cup of cream and 30 minutes on the clock; which one do you think you could turn into a source of cooking fat quicker?
 I’m pretty sure you could churn that cream to butter 100 times before you could even make a small dent in the canola seed.

-When it comes to cooking, because you are heating the fats by grilling, sautéing, frying or roasting, it is important to choose fats that are not easily damaged in the process.
+When it comes to cooking, because you are heating the fats by grilling, sautéing, frying, or roasting, it is important to choose fats that are not easily damaged in the process.
 Here are 5 cooking fats to include in your kitchen.

-The Best Cooking Fats & Oils
+The Best Cooking Oils and Fats

 2. Coconut Oil

 Coconut oil is roughly 90% saturated fat making it an ideal oil for heating and cooking.
-It is very stable, has a high smoke point, and it’s medium-chain triglycerides (MCT) fats are easily converted into a source of energy in comparison to other sources of fat.
+It is very stable, has a high smoke point, and its medium-chain triglycerides (MCT) fats are easily converted into a source of energy in comparison to other sources of fat.